 Make an Earth Day Window Sign

-I know we are all bummed that we can’t take to the streets together in powerful peaceful protests with our colorful homemade signs on the back of recycled cardboard.
-But fear not my passionate friend, you can still make a sign and hang it in your window as a form of protest.
+If you can’t make it to a protest, fear not, my passionate friend; you can still make a sign and hang it in your window as a form of protest.

-Or perhaps, if you don’t have some old cardboard laying around, you can create an image on a drawing app or your computer and change your profile picture for everyone to see!
+Or perhaps, if you don’t have some old cardboard, you can create an image on a drawing app or your computer and change your profile picture for everyone to see!

 Partake in the AMNH EarthFest

-The American Museum of Natural History will host EarthFest, which is a family-friendly all-day event.
+The American Museum of Natural History will host EarthFest, a family-friendly event.
 The fest will highlight botanical biodiversity and even includes a DIY home hands-on project to learn about ice.
 Make sure you join the watch party for each of their events.

 NASA is pulling out all the stops to celebrate the 50th Anniversary of Earth Day.
-Their online toolkit has loads of resources to help you celebrate Earth from space with visual learning, Earth Day posters for downloading, videos, educational tools – and that is just scratching the surface.
-Don’t miss their 2020 digital posters and get ready to explore our planet from a whole new perspective.
+Their online toolkit has loads of resources to help you celebrate Earth from space with visual learning, Earth Day posters for download, videos, and educational tools – and that is just scratching the surface.
+Don’t miss their digital posters and prepare to explore our planet from a new perspective.

 Partake in Digital Clean-Up Day

-If you’re not able to go out and clean up your park or city because of the global pandemic, then clean up your digital life.
-Right now, due to the increase in internet and digital usage, the internet is producing about 3.7% of global greenhouse emissions!
-So, take some time to clean up your digital life in a 4 step process tackling your smartphone, laptop, and mailbox and make a plan for the future.
-Register you action, and find out how to do this over at the Digital Cleanup Day.
+If you cannot go out and clean up your park or city because of the global pandemic, then clean up your digital life.
+Due to the increase in internet and digital usage, the internet produces about 3.7% of global greenhouse emissions!
+So, take some time to clean up your digital life in a 4 step process tackling your smartphone, laptop, and mailbox, and plan for the future.
+Register your action, and learn how to do this over at the Digital Cleanup Day.

 Additional Things to do on Earth Day